JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-collections.md

 Of course, it might be the case that there are no messages that are longer than the given character limit.
 In this case, the code above would produce NoSuchElementException.
 Alternatively, you can use `firstOrNull()` function to return null in case there is no matching element in the collection.
-It is then the programmer’s responsibility to check the result if it’s null or not:
+It is then the programmer's responsibility to check the result if it's null or not:

 ```kotlin
 @GetMapping("/retrieveFirstMessageLongerThan10")